LCOGT/ptr_api/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Setting up the project
-To begin working, first aquire the ptr-flask-api repository from github and set up a Python virtual environment through which to configure and run the API.
+To begin working, first acquire the ptr-flask-api repository from github and set up a Python virtual environment.

 ##### Clone the repo
 ```bash